oarina/oarina/README.md

 💻 **Tech Transition:** Transitioned to tech, bringing a unique perspective to web development field.

-🎯 **Career Goal:** Eager to join an innovative startup as a key contributor, aiming to bring value and positive impact to society.
+🎯 **Career Goal:** Eager to join an innovative startup as a key contributor, aiming to bring value and positively impact to society.

 🎨 **Creative Roots:** Graduated from the National Film School of Ireland, with a flair for 3D animation and production.